nikhilarokkam/Zithara-Task/README.md

-# PERN Stack Customer Management Application
+# PERN Stack Customer Directory - Zithara Technologies Coding Assessment Round 2

 This project is a single-page application built with the PERN stack (PostgreSQL, Express.js, React.js, Node.js).
 It provides functionality for managing a list of customers, including viewing, searching, sorting, and paginating customer records.